Brian Cox – Por Que Precisamos Dos Exploradores

 A famous picture; many people have said that it's the picture

-Uma foto famosa; muitas pessoas disseram que é a imagem
+Uma imagem famosa; muitas pessoas disseram que é a imagem

 that saved 1968,